lorenzo-dipaola/lorenzo-dipaola.github.io/_pages/talk.md

   Universidade do Minho (Portugal)

 - **Mondo Pistola!
 A Mediological Analysis of the Italian Western Comic**
-  *America on Our Pages: Italian Comics and the Myth of America*
   University of Toronto (Canada)

 - **Between Ruins and Possible Worlds: The Post-Apocalyptic between Comics and TV Series**